Analogues of Morozov Theorem in characteristic p>0: Introduction

 \end{defn}

-This notion leads to a natural extension of P. Deligne Theorem for infinitesimally saturated subgroups (see \cite[Theorem 1.1]{Jea1}) and allows to settle, on the same way as before, the lack of smoothness of normalisers.
-Unfortunately it is not possible to adapt the reasoning provided in characteristic $p>\h(G)$ to show that $N_{\mathfrak{g}}(\mathfrak{u})$ is $\phi$-infinitesimally saturated.
-This is what justifies the additional assumption in the statement of Theorem \ref{morozov_p_inf} below:
+This notion leads to a natural extension of P. Deligne Theorem for infinitesimally saturated subgroups (see \cite[Theorem 1.1]{JEA1}) and still allow to measure the lack of smoothness of normalisers.
+Unfortunately it is not possible to adapt the reasoning provided in characteristic $p>\h(G)$ to show that $N_{\mathfrak{g}}(\mathfrak{u})$ is $\phi$-infinitesimally saturated, which justifies the additional assumption of $\phi$-infinitesimal saturation of the group normaliser in the statement of Theorem \ref{morozov_p_inf} below.